 Gary LaGrange, Colonel US Army (Ret)

-Gary is the founder and President of Service member Agricultural Vocation Education (SAVE) Corp.
+Gary is the founder of Service member Agricultural Vocation Education (SAVE) Corp.
 He is a 28 year veteran of the US Army.
 He retired in 1991 as a Colonel.
 During his career he served three tours in Viet Nam during the war there including 18 months in Laos in Special Ops.
 He is a recipient of the Purple Heart.After his retirement he served as a senior civilian at Fort Riley, Kansas, retiring a second time during 2002.
 He served as a consultant with the Defense Department for 5 years before forming and acting as CEO of a not-for-profit Corporation engaged in providing 2 million books and 400 tons of school supplies to children in Iraq and Afghanistan.Over the past 5 years, he has trained 228 soldiers and veterans wishing to farm.

 He is a Master Beekeeper having completed the University of Montana’s rigorous course.
 He holds a Bachelor and Master’s Degree from the University of Iowa and a Master’s Degree from the Florida Institute of Technology.
 He is a graduate of the US Army War College.